rpm-software-management/dnf/doc/command_ref.rst

     Limit the resulting set to packages that provide an upgrade for some already installed package.

 ``--userinstalled``
-    Limit the resulting set to packages instaled by user.
+    Limit the resulting set to packages installed by user.
 The :ref:`exclude <exclude-label>` option in configuration file (.conf) might influence the result, but if the command line option  \-\
     :ref:`-disableexcludes <disableexcludes-label>` is used, it ensures that all installed packages will be listed.